KWFS-FM: History

 The FCC investigated some character qualification issues at WDAS.
 The renewal of KNTO was delayed.
 In 1978 a deal was struck to sell KNTO to AM 990 KNIN.
 This was never approved at the FCC.
 In 1980 a sale was allowed to "Sunshine Radio", a partnership of the Dorsey radio interests and the holdings of Anthony Brandon.
 They relaunched the station as "QV-103" KKQV with an album-leaning Top 40 format.
 The station dropped Texas State Network in favor of RKO Radio.
 Its album-leaning Top 40 formula would later upgrade its format to CHR.
 At the time, KKQV was the dominant CHR station in Wichita Falls, despite Wichita Falls having 2 Top 40 stations, with the other being KNIN.

 KKQV then acquired 1290 AM KTRN from Sammons-Ruff Communications in 1980.
 In 1985 KTRN changed its call sign to KLLF (King's Life 1290) and changed formats to Christian.
 In 1988 it changed formats again to Spanish language making it the first Spanish language station in Wichita Falls, later to News/Talk which it remains today.
 Known now as NewsTalk 1290.
 In 1990, 103.3 KKQV changed its calls to KWFS with oldies, then to country.
-In 1995, KWFS was adopted as the 1290 AM letters, and a -FM suffix was added to the FM.
+In 1995, KWFS was adopted as the 1290 AM letters, and an -FM suffix was added to the FM.

 The station changed channels in 1998 to 102.3 as part of a frequency shuffle that put 103.3 on-air as a rimshotter of Dallas-Fort Worth.

 On November 15, 2012, KWFS-FM rebranded as "102.3 Blake FM".

 On March 31, 2017, KWFS-FM rebranded as "102.3 The Bull".